EUNJUNG HWANG: FABULOUS CREATURES

 2003 UNESCO-Aschberg Bursary Laureate

-New York-based South Korean artist Eunjung Hwang was an artist in residence at 200 Gertrude Street’s Studio 18, as the recipient of the 2003 UNESCO-Aschberg Bursary.
+New York-based South Korean artist Eunjung Hwang was an artist in residence at Gertrude Contemporary’s Studio 18, as the recipient of the 2003 UNESCO-Aschberg Bursary.

 "I believe I have an extraordinary memory.
 Everything I've beheld in this world has been compiled in a huge, usable mental catalogue of images.
 I strive for an encyclopedic achievement: I'd like to be a mirror reflecting the cause of all things, being the personification of the world's memory.
 The world I encounter in my memory is pictorial and cryptic.
 I run into multifarious images, odd beings, terrors and ghosts there.
 To reveal the enigma of the memory pictures, I dare to descend into an everlasting image-producing abyss in my memory and explore the undercurrent with a fluoroscopic vision." - Eunjung Hwang